ahrjarrett/i18next-selector/README.md

 1. Finish review process for [this PR](https://github.com/i18next/i18next/pull/2322)
 2. Add parameter for users to provide a path to their `i18next` config file
    - This would allow the codemod to adapt to options such as `nsSeparator` and `keySeparator`
+3. Use [`fast-check`](https://github.com/dubzzz/fast-check) to make the test suite more robust
+   - That way we get all the bugs out of the way _before_ publishing, rather than having to fix bugs for users over time
-3. Add support for `react-i18next`
+4. Add support for `react-i18next`
-4. Add support for making translations "zero-cost"
+5. Add support for making translations "zero-cost"
    - Propose adding a configuration option that opts out of _all_ type-level transformations when using the selector API
    - Publish a [Vite plugin](https://vite.dev/guide/api-plugin) that creates a copy of user translations on build, which would users to pre-compile translations into the format TypeScript expects